 MIDEM also acts as a venue for several awards ceremonies such as the MIDEM Classical Awards (since 2005).
 MIDEM now includes Midemlab, an event devoted to monetizing music in the digital age, the Midem Artist Accelerator and International Midem Awards.

-The next MIDEM will take place from June 5 to 8 2018, Palais des Festivals et des Congrès, Cannes, France.
-Standard prices start at EUR550.
+The next MIDEM will take place from June 4 to 7 2019, Palais des Festivals et des Congrès, Cannes, France.
+Standard prices start at EUR575 (early bird).
 NOTE: artists, young labels and start-ups benefit from special rates!

 Who should attend MIDEM?